Air quality in Ontario

 - represents a significant step in the fight against climate change

 - Continued to implement a strategy to address industrial emissions.
-For example, the Sarnia Air Action Plan and Hamilton Air Action Plan.
-The strategy includes more oversight of industrial facilities such as enhanced inspections, reactive incident response, monitoring, and communication with local stakeholders.
+This includes enhanced oversight of industrial facilities such as enhanced inspections, reactive incident response, monitoring and communication with local stakeholders.

-- Introduced a new regulation that sets strict emission limits that will significantly reduce emissions of sulphur dioxide from petroleum facilities in the Sarnia area by the end of 2028.
-The regulation will also result in reduced sulphur dioxide emissions from other petroleum facilities in Ontario, including in Mississauga and Nanticoke.
+- Introduced a new regulation that sets emission limits that will significantly reduce emissions of sulphur dioxide from petroleum facilities in Sarnia by the end of 2028.
+The regulation will also result in reduced sulphur dioxide emissions from other petroleum facilities in Mississauga and Nanticoke.

-- Continued to implement the Sarnia Area Environment Health Project to assess the risk of air pollution in the that area.
+- Completed the Sarnia Area Environment Health Project (SAEHP) which assessed the risk of air pollution in the Sarnia area.

 - Implemented the enhanced emissions testing program for commercial trucks and buses to further reduce pollutants in our air.
 This program was integrated with the Ministry of Transportation’s annual safety Motor Vehicle Inspection Station program in 2022.

-- Enhanced our ambient Air Quality Health Index (AQHI) and roadside air monitoring systems by modernizing the PM2.5 air monitoring network with the latest technology.
+- Enhanced our ambient Air Quality Health Index and roadside air monitoring networks by modernizing the fine particulate matter (PM2.5) air monitoring network with the latest technology.

 - Deployed new technology to the ministry’s downtown Hamilton AQHI air monitoring station to better understand industrial and traffic related air pollution.

-- Continued reporting on ambient and roadside air quality that confirms Ontario’s actions to reduce airborne pollutants are working.
-Regional air quality has been steadily improving in Ontario for many common air pollutants over the past 10 years.
+- Continued reporting on ambient and roadside air quality that confirms Ontario’s actions to reduce airborne pollutants are working and that regional air quality has been steadily improving in Ontario for many common air pollutants over the past 10 years.